Hemanth21k/Hemanth21k/README.md

 - 👋 Hi, I’m @Hemanth21k
-- 👀 I’m interested in Deep Learning and computer vision.
+- 👀 I’m interested in Deep Learning, computer vision and NLP.
-- 🌱 I’m currently learning GANs.
+- 🌱 I’m currently learning Graph Neural Networks.
 - 💞️ I’m looking to collaborate on deep learning projects that contribute towards the research.
 - 📫 How to reach me?
 You can reach me here in linkedin [](https://www.linkedin.com/in/hemanth21k/)